Is Coronavirus Airborne? Scientists Think It’s Entirely Possible

-Six feet: You've heard that measurement everywhere by now—from officials at major health organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO); on coronavirus-themed TV commercials; in literally every COVID-19 article circulating the internet.
+Six feet: You've heard that measurement everywhere by now—from officials at the Centers for Disease Control and Prevention (CDC); on coronavirus-themed TV commercials; in literally every COVID-19 article circulating the internet.
 For the most part, we all know that when we have to go out into the world, we should maintain a 6-foot distance between ourselves and those around us.

 But the thing about the novel coronavirus is that it's new, meaning even the most in-the-weeds scientists and researchers didn't know about it until it was first recognized in China in December 2019—and that means there's still a lot we don't know about it, since new research is emerging daily.